 Who am I?

-I My day job is to be a management executive, and I have held important leadership positions at Indian and Global Corporations in India and the United States.
-I currently work with social entrepreneurs and small and medium enterprises that make a difference in India, for Stanford University's SEED program.
+My day job is to be a management executive, and I have held important leadership positions at Indian and Global Corporations in India and the United States.
+I currently work with social entrepreneurs and small and medium enterprises that make a difference in South Asia, for Stanford University's Seed program.
 I'm also the co-founder and advisor of the Menterra Social Impact Fund.
 I also co-founded a social enterprise, Haqdarshak.

 My father is a retired senior Air Force officer, which made me a keen student of military history and geopolitics, and resulted in The Anza Deception, my first book, in 2012.
 I followed that up with a second, The Sympathy Wave, in 2013.
 I host a podcast, "The Blue Skies Podcast" which features conversations with military aviators.